 You can see more photos by Donna Dailey on our YouTube slideshow

 We were keen to see our room, though, and were booked into the Carter Cottage, across the street.
 It was cute from the outside and huge inside.
 We entered into the large living and dining area, with its own kitchen and a dining table big enough to host dinner parties.
 You can book the Cottage to do that if you wish, and the hotel’s award-winning Restaurant 301 will do the catering for you.
 (We decided to make life easier and would wander over to them to eat.)

-The Cottage managed to keep a historic feel, with fireplaces, wooden floors, and a four-poster bed with drapes around it, but it was set off by stylish modern touches, with carvings and statues, and of course all the modern comforts - two bathrooms, a two-person deep jetted tub, beautiful toiletries, high-speed internet.
-See Donna's photos in the YouTube slide show at the top of the page.
+The Cottage managed to keep a historic feel, with fireplaces, wooden floors, and a four-poster bed with drapes around it, but it was set off by stylish modern touches, with carvings and statues, and of course all the modern comforts - two bathrooms, a two-person deep jetted tub, beautiful toiletries, and high-speed internet.

 The main hotel building, which is also where the restaurant is, was constructed from scratch in the mid-1980s, but again a lovely job was done of making it look like it’s been there for a hundred years.
 Here they have a range of options from regular rooms through to luxury suites.
 It’s also where Restaurant 301 is located, where the afternoon wine and evening cookies are served, and all room rates include a gourmet breakfast in Restaurant 301.